DaiseyCode/lmwrapper/README.md

-This provides an object oriented wrapper around the OpenAI API.
-Being object-oriented means that your IDE can provide you more hints about how the arguments and returns of the API making it more user friendly.
+This provides a wrapper around the OpenAI API focusing on being a clean and user-friendly interface.
+Because every input and output is object-oriented (rather than just JSON dictionaries with string keys and values), your IDE can help you with things like argument and property names and catch certain bugs statically.

 The goal is also to unify the interface for both openai models and huggingface models, but that is still a work in progress.